 Now that you have all the essentials to get ready for that amazing hiking during your vacation, I want to make sure to help you with all the additional tips to make the most of your hiking.
 Being on excellent shape before your trip makes a huge difference in how much you will enjoy your vacation:

-✔︎ No gym, No problem: If you don't have a gym, you still can organize a workout corner in your house, buy some portable and affordable fitness equipment and have your workout done from pretty much anywhere.
+No gym, No problem: If you don’t have a gym, you still can organize a workout corner in your house, buy some portable and affordable fitness equipment do your workout from pretty much anywhere.